-\ Directive 2009/43/EC of the European Parliament and of the Council of 6 May 2009 simplifying terms and conditions of transfers of defence-related products within the Community (OJ L 146, 10.6.2009, p.
-1).";

-- (a) provided with a clear, permanent and unique marking without delay after manufacture and at the latest before its placement on the market, or without delay after importation into the Union; and - (b) registered in compliance with this Directive without delay after manufacture and at the latest before its placement on the market, or without delay after importation into the Union. - 2.
-The unique marking referred to in point (a) of paragraph 1 shall include the name of the manufacturer or brand, the country or place of manufacture, the serial number and the year of manufacture, if not already part of the serial number, and the model where feasible.
+- 2. This Directive shall not apply to the acquisition or possession of weapons and ammunition, in accordance with national law, by the armed forces, the police or the public authorities.
+Nor shall it apply to transfers regulated by Directive 2009/43/EC of the European Parliament and of the Council (). - () Directive 2009/43/EC of the European Parliament and of the Council of 6 May 2009 simplifying terms and conditions of transfers of defence-related products within the Community (OJ L 146, 10.6.2009, p.
+1).'; - (3) Article 4 is amended as follows: - (a) paragraphs 1, 2 and 3 are replaced by the following: - '1.
+With respect to firearms manufactured or imported into the Union on or after 14 September 2018, Member States shall ensure that any such firearm, or any essential component, placed on the market has been: - (a) provided with a clear, permanent and unique marking without delay after manufacture and at the latest before its placement on the market, or without delay after importation into the Union; and - (b) registered in compliance with this Directive without delay after manufacture and at the latest before its placement on the market, or without delay after importation into the Union. - 2.
+The unique marking referred to in point (a) of paragraph 1 shall include the name of the manufacture or brand, the country or place of manufacture, the serial number and the year of manufacture, if not already part of the serial number, and the model where feasible.
 This shall be without prejudice to the affixing of the manufacturer's trademark.
 Where an essential component is too small to be marked in compliance with this Article, it shall be marked at least with a serial number or an alphanumeric or digital code.